The best of traditional Chinese martial arts and modern training methods combined in a pragmatic system of combatives and self-defense!

 1. Conditioning: Including Iron Palm, Iron Body, strength & cardiovascular training, etc.

 4. Mental / Spiritual Development: We place a great deal of focus on developing a "fighter's mindset": the ability to "switch on" and aggressively attack an attacker.
-We also practice meditation and Chi Gung (Yin) to balance out the more Yang aspects of our training.
+We also practice meditation and Hei Kung (Yin) to balance out the more Yang aspects of our training.

-We look at it this way: a table needs 4 legs to support itself properly - if even one is missing, it is much more likely to fall down...
+FACT: a table needs 4 legs to support itself properly - if even one is missing, it is much more likely to fall down...

-We're no cookie-cutter martial arts studio: we custom tailor all our training to the individual - we value quality over quantity.
+Training is tailored to the individual - we value quality over quantity.

-No Secrets
+No Secrets!

 Unlike many Traditional Chinese Martial Arts schools, we don't impose needless limitations on our students based on race, gender or beliefs - all the "treasures" of this rare style will be revealed as you progress.

-There are no secrets here - every method of power generation, every "hidden" form, every deadly technique, every Iron Body method: every hidden detail normally available only to Chinese disciples is available to you.
+There are no secrets here - every method of power generation, every "hidden" form, every technique, every Iron Body method: every hidden detail normally available only to Chinese disciples is available to you.

 Our only expectations from our students when training are that we leave our egos at the door, that we treat everyone with respect, and train to the utmost of our ability - which is the true essence of kung fu!

-There are no secrets here - every method of power generation, every "hidden" form, every deadly technique, every Iron Body method: every hidden detail normally available only to Chinese disciples is available to you.
+There are no secrets here - every method of power generation, every "hidden" form, every technique, every Iron Body method: every hidden detail normally available only to Chinese disciples is available to you.

 Our only expectations from our students when training are that we leave our egos at the door, that we treat everyone with respect, and train to the utmost of our ability - which is the true essence of kung fu!